pystardust/ani-cli/README.md

 ### Windows

 * Download and install dependencies as mentioned above
+* If you choose vlc, add it to path [Guide](https://www.vlchelp.com/add-vlc-command-prompt-windows)
 * Download and install [gitbash](https://git-scm.com/downloads)
 * Open git bash by right-clicking and choosing "Run as administrator"
 * Run the following commands